icpcbot1209/Angular_Scully_Inliner/readme.md

     });

   });
-`

 ## Workflow
 - Make static site from angular build using scully.
-Angular build result itself is not a static site, so scully is there.
+Angular build result itself is not a static site, so scully is there.<br/>
-`ng build`
+`ng build`<br/>
 `npm run scully`
-- ./dist/static folder will contain the result.
+- `./dist/static` folder will contain the result.
 If you click index.html, you will see the page works exactly same as the angular app.
-- copy those files inside the node server app's public folder.
+- copy those files inside the node server app's `public` folder.
 - Run `node server` to get inliner result.